Skip to main content

 Examples of acceptable collateral contacts include but are not limited to: employers, community action groups, migrant service agencies, landlords, social services agencies, neighbors of the applicant, or other persons not included in the assistance group.

-(c) The county agency shall rely on the applicant to provide the name for a collateral contact.
+(c) The county agency is to rely on the applicant to provide the name for a collateral contact.
 The county agency may select a collateral contact when the applicant fails to select one.
-A signed release is not required.
+A signed release is not needed.
 The applicant may request assistance in selecting a collateral contact.
-The county agency is not required to use the collateral contact provided by the applicant if there is reason to believe they will be unable to provide accurate third party verification.
+The county agency does not have to use the collateral contact provided by the applicant if there is reason to believe they will be unable to provide accurate third party verification.
 The county agency may request an alternate collateral contact from the applicant, select an alternate collateral contact themselves, use another method in obtaining the necessary verification, or conduct a home visit.

 (3) Client statement